JackDL2058/number_guessing_game/README.md

 ### Steps

-open a terminal
+open a terminal,
-cd to your desktop or wherever you want to store the file
+cd to your desktop or wherever you want to store the file by using ```cd path/to/location/to/store/file```

 ```bash
 git clone https://github.com/JackDL2058/number_guessing_game.git